Advice for Travelling with a Date

 It’s difficult to travel with a date for the first time, here are some tips

-When you are accustomed to traveling alone, traveling with anyone else can be a bit of an adjustment as you try and balance what you are both interested in doing.
-When you are traveling with a date, that adds a whole other layer of complication.
+When you are accustomed to traveling alone, traveling with anyone else can be a bit of an adjustment, especially when trying to get what you want out of the trip.
+If you are traveling with a date, a whole other layer of complication arises.
 You are more eager to find common ground, and you are less likely to agree to go your separate ways and meet up again later.
 The whole point is to spend time together.

 What do you do when one of you wants to go hiking and the other wants to stay by the poolside sipping Mimosas?
 What do you do when your date agrees to go surfing with you, but thought that it would be for an hour or two, not five!?
 You are happy to have dinner at the affordable Ahi Taco truck that another traveler told you about, but they want to eat at a 4.5-star restaurant that they saw on Google.